James-Fleming12/EvidentialHDC/docs/lin_probe_updates/tta_iterations.md

 reproduce the probe?) and `probe_gauge_diag.py` (can a tiny k-dim gauge gate the expensive update?).

-**Alignment (decode-side): the learned prototype matches the probe -- but this is a DECODE result, not an update one.**
+**Alignment (decode-side): the learned prototype matches the probe, but this is a DECODE result, not an update one.**

 | def (ep10 wet_ground) | agree w/probe | ceiling mIoU | decode pts/s |